josephDev123/menu-modal-slider/README.md

 #Menu slider and Modal

-The project entails creating menu slider and modal that can appear and disappear with pure css and Vanilla JavaScript
+The project entails creating menu slider and modal that can appear and disappear in landing page with pure css and Vanilla JavaScript